Get exclusive member benefits & effect social change. Join Today

 A urine calcium test is done to measure how much calcium is passed out of the body through urine.
 The test is also known as the urinary Ca+2 test.

 Calcium is the most common mineral in the body.
 All cells throughout the body use calcium for various functions.
-Calcium is used by the body to build and repair bones and teeth.
-It also helps nerves, the heart, and muscles function properly, and blood to clot.
+The body uses calcium to build and repair bones and teeth.
+Calcium also helps nerves, the heart, and muscles function properly, and helps blood to clot.

-The majority of calcium in the body is stored in bones.
+Most of the calcium in the body is stored in bones.
 The remainder is found in the blood.

 When calcium levels in the blood get too low, the bones release enough calcium to bring the level in the blood back to normal.
 When calcium levels get too high, the surplus of calcium is either stored in bones or expelled from the body through your urine or stool.

-How much calcium is in your body depends on the following factors:
+The amount of calcium that’s in your body depends on the following factors:

 Most often, people who have high or low levels of calcium do not show any symptoms.
 Calcium levels need to be extremely high or extremely low to show symptoms.